 Asynchronous Class Discussions

-Learning Management Systems (LMS) have ideal discussion board functionality which has not evolved much over the years, because it is pretty bare bones and functional already.
-Your investment in setting up class discussions which can happen outside the class time and walls and monitoring the discussion, closing it when completed.
-Your impact is an increased sharing of student thoughts, maybe from student who need more time or a less intimidating setting to participate.
+Learning Management Systems (LMS) have ideal discussion board functionality.
+This functionality has not evolved much over the years because it is pretty bare bones already.
+Your investment in setting up class discussions will pay off quickly!
+Discussions can happen outside the class time and walls rapidly.
+You responsibility dwindles to monitoring the discussion and closing it as completed.
+Your impact is an increased sharing of student thoughts, maybe from a student who needs more time or a less intimidating setting to participate.

 To improve: Assign a discussion and require students to bring to class one entry which they found particularly interesting/persuasive/etc. and have a discussion about the discussion.